+Lecturer: Professor R.J.
+Anderson

-Lecturer: Dr R.N.
-Clayton No. of lectures: 6 This course is a prerequisite for the Group Project.
+This course is a prerequisite for the Group Project.

 This course aims to introduce students to software engineering, and in particular to the problems of building large systems, safety-critical systems and real-time systems.
 Case histories of software failure are used to illustrate what can go wrong, and current software engineering practice is studied as a guide to how failures can be avoided.